Traditional 403(b) or Roth IRA?

 Immediate Vesting

-If you’re not familiar with the term vesting, it refers to when employer contributions become the property of an employee.
+If you’re not familiar with the term vesting, it refers to the point at which employer contributions become the property of an employee.
 Usually, companies will draft specific requirements for vesting to occur.
 For example, you might have to work several years before you own all of the money in the account.

 Delayed vesting encourages you to stick around for longer.
-If the money is vested immediately, you could leave and work for someone else with free cash from your employer.
-This causes employers to hold off on vesting so you don’t just take the money and run.
+If the money is vested immediately, you could leave and keep your employer's matching contributions.
+Employers may hold off on vesting, so you don’t just take the money and run.

-With a 403(b) plan, all contributions, including employer contributions, are vested immediately.
+However, in a 403(b) plan, all contributions, including employer contributions, are immediately vested.
 With a 401(k) or other qualified plan, employers don’t have to allow for immediate vesting.

 Lower Account Costs

-You might pay less in administrative fees.
-This is because the account isn’t regulated by the Employment Retirement Income Security Act (ERISA).
+You might pay less in administrative fees because some accounts aren’t regulated by the Employee Retirement Income Security Act (ERISA).
 This reduces the paperwork and other “testing” costs.
 However, this could be a benefit or a drawback, as we’ll discuss later.

 Drawbacks of 403(b) Accounts